Mansfield woman killed in I-495 crash in Foxboro

-A two-car crash late Tuesday afternoon during rush hour traffic on Interstate 495 in Foxboro claimed the life of a 24-year-old Mansfield woman, the third fatality on area highways in two weeks.

-The victim, whose name was not immediately released, was stopped in traffic on I-495 South when her 2018 Ford Escape was struck by a southbound SUV, which then burst into flames, authorities said a preliminary investigation revealed.
+The victim, Elizabeth Peter, was stopped in traffic on I-495 South when her 2018 Ford Escape was struck by a southbound SUV.
+The SUV then burst into flames, authorities said a preliminary investigation revealed.

 The Mansfield woman was taken to Sturdy Memorial Hospital in Attleboro where she later died, according to state police.